jumpbangs/Programming_docs/DevOps/DevOps.md

 ```

 #### 1.2.3 Finding and Killing a Process
-Sometimes a program/software will become unresponsive, which has to killed or
-terminated forcefully.
-This could be difficult if there is no graphical user
-interface however in linux it is possbile to terminate a process via command
+Sometimes a program/software will become unresponsive, which has to killed or terminated forcefully.
+This could be difficult if there is no graphical user interface however in Linux it is possible to terminate a process via command line.
-line.
 The following examples will show how to do so.

 + To show all process that is running currently.
 ```